Syracuse Orange Logo

 Syracuse Orange Logo 1967

 The Syracuse Orange logo, introduced in 1967, featured an Indian in white with a black outline.
 This sign was the most unconventional in the history of SU athletes’ identities and the funniest one ever created for that university chapter.
 The fact is that the Native American representative was depicted in a cartoonish style.
-He had white moccasins, a tomahawk with an orange blade, the same color pants, and two long feathers that stuck out of his black hair.
+He had white moccasins, a tomahawk with an orange blade, the same-colored pants, and two long feathers sticking out of his black hair.

 The man was positioned sideways.
-With one foot, he stepped on a text block that contained the name of the intercollegiate teams.
-The capital letters stood out clearly against the light background because they, too, were dark orange.
+With one foot, he stepped on a text block that contained the names of the intercollegiate teams.
+The capital letters stood out clearly against the light background because they were dark orange as well.
 The shadows on the lettering and the clothes were done in dark blue.
 The Indian’s gaze was menacing, and his mouth was open in a battle cry.

 1988 – 1998